tapdata/tapdata-docs/docs/prerequisites/sybase.md

 - Due to Sybase limitations, if multiple synchronization tasks are enabled on the same database, you must enable **[Shared Mining](../user-guide/advanced-settings/share-mining.md)** in the Sybase connection and task configurations to prevent new tasks from failing to correctly sync incremental data.

 ## Considerations
-- When performing real-time incremental synchronization from Sybase, Atlas-View will set log checkpoints to prevent log cleanup, advancing every 15 minutes, which may consume additional disk space.
+- When performing real-time incremental synchronization from Sybase, TapView will set log checkpoints to prevent log cleanup, advancing every 15 minutes, which may consume additional disk space.
 Suspended incremental tasks can cause transaction logs to accumulate, so it's recommended to promptly delete unneeded tasks or manually reset tasks that have been paused for a long time.
 - The full data synchronization phase may consume database and bandwidth resources, so ensure that sufficient hardware resources are available.
 The load impact during incremental synchronization is generally within 5%.

 ## <span id="prerequisites">Prerequisites</span>